-The Plan provides that each Fund will pay the Distributor and/or any registered securities dealer, financial institution or any other person (the "Recipient") for the provision of services associated with the promotion and distribution of Fund shares or the provision of shareholder support services to shareholders, including, but not necessarily limited to, advertising, compensation to underwriters, dealers and selling personnel, the printing and mailing of prospectuses to other than current Fund shareholders, the printing and mailing of sales literature and servicing shareholder accounts ("12b-1 Expenses").
+The Plan provides that each Fund will pay the Distributor and/or any registered securities dealer, financial institution or any other person (the "Recipient") a fee of 0.25% of the average daily net assets for the Investor Class shares in connection with the promotion and distribution of Fund shares or the provision of shareholder support services to shareholders, including, but not necessarily limited to, advertising, compensation to underwriters, dealers and selling personnel, the printing and mailing of prospectuses to other than current Investor Class shareholders, the printing and mailing of sales literature and servicing shareholder accounts ("12b-1 Expenses").
 The Funds and/or the Distributor may pay all or a portion of these fees to any Recipient who renders assistance in distributing or promoting the sales of shares, or who provides certain shareholder support services, pursuant to a written agreement.